Oil roads project can insulate EACOP

 However, this is false because Uganda will be emitting a total of approximately 1.7 million tonnes of carbon dioxide from all the projects in the Albertine Graben and not limited to the pipeline.

-The pipeline, therefore, does not show significant danger in its emission and measures have been put in place to control the negligible amounts of emission.
+The pipeline, therefore, does not show the significant danger in its emission, and measures have been put in place to control the negligible amounts of emission.

-The oil pipeline will be buried underground from Bulisa District in Uganda to the coastal town of Tanga in Tanzania.
+The oil pipeline will be buried underground from Buliisa District in Uganda to the coastal town of Tanga in Tanzania.

-By contrast, in Uganda statistics show that cutting down trees, reducing forest cover causes us emissions of at least 3.7 million tonnes of carbon dioxide a year.
+By contrast, in Uganda statistics show that cutting down trees reduces forest cover and causes us at least 3.7 million tonnes of carbon dioxide emissions a year.

-The real problem here would be deforestation which is a leading cause of greenhouse gas emission.

-To insulate the environment against the emission from the oil or pipeline, and infrastructure development of the road network to support the oil and gas development in the Albertine region, the government , has used a robust and strict environmental and impact social assessment policy through Uganda National Roads Authority (UNRA) in the implementation of environmental protection mechanisms by avoiding deforestation or dangerous engineering practices that would have an adverse effect on the environment.
+To insulate the environment against the emission from oil or pipeline, and infrastructure development of the road network to support the oil and gas development in the Albertine region, Uganda, has used a robust and strict environmental and impact social assessment policy through Uganda National Roads Authority (UNRA) in the implementation to the letter environmental protection mechanisms by avoiding deforestation or dangerous engineering practices that would hurt the environment.

-In this case, during the construction of the oil roads, the government had already started the campaign of Buy Uganda Build Uganda (BUBU).
+In this case, during the construction of the oil roads, the government of Uganda had already started the campaign of Buy Uganda Build Uganda (BUBU).

 This campaign was effected through UNRA’s contract issuance terms for the construction of these roads.

-To provide employment opportunities to several youth in the region, this significantly changed their financial fortunes which in a long shot turns them away from the dangerous act of deforestation where these roads are being constructed and ultimately where the crude oil pipeline will go through to Tanzania.
+Providing employment opportunities to several youth in the region, significantly changed their financial fortunes which is a long shot that turns them away from the dangerous act of deforestation where these roads are being constructed and ultimately where the crude oil pipeline will go through to Tanzania.

-Additionally, these projects “disrupt” people during the land acquisition process to pave for right of way for road development.
+Additionally, these projects “disrupt” people during the land acquisition process to pave the right of way for road development.

 However, the existence of a generous government land compensation policy has enabled better resettlement for families and individuals to establish better and modern structures, hence improving the living condition of families.

-This has also seen the establishment of a significant number of subsistence and commercial farm lands which have also been used as a means to environmental protection.
+This has also seen the establishment of a significant number of subsistence and commercial farmlands which have also been used as a means of environmental protection.

 To further analyse this impact and policy enforcement, one can look at the case of Ecuador, Nigeria, and Angola which are oil-producing countries that almost started exploration at the same time and faced almost similar political challenges, although Nigeria suffered a brutal hand of the Biafra crisis in 1966 and Angola itself has seen a gruesome share of conflict.